 CBD oil’s legal status is not white and black.
 Medical research and attitudes change toward the use of compound with regulations and laws being updated always.
-There are basically 2 primary factors that will help you understand easily if CBD is legal.
+There are basically two primary factors that will help you understand easily if CBD is legal.
 These include the kind of plant the CBD extracted like industrial hemp or cannabis and the laws where you reside.

-Hemp Based CBD or Cannabis
+Hemp based CBD or cannabis

 On the other hand, CBD that is made from cannabis plants is much harder to define as illegal or legal and throws up the grey areas when it comes to legal consumptions.
-If you want in a state or country where cannabis is legal, yet all CBD is legal.
+If you went in a state or country where cannabis is legal, all CBD is legal.
 Depending on locations, there would be some particular regulations on where it could be purchased or sold and if you need a prescription.
 However, it isn’t the case in most countries across the world.
 Cannabis remains illegal and taken from such plants, no matter where CBD was extracted, isn’t considered legal because its origin isn’t really legal.

 When it comes to CBD based on cannabis, consultation on the own rules of the mentioned countries in terms of cannabis will show whether this kind of CBD is legal.
 You have to take note that CBD ranges from being illegal to legal to only legal with medical prescriptions.
 The origin of the content and product may be confirmed through batch reports and lab tests that must accompany CBD products.
 If the product doesn’t come with these, you might be at legal risk as you don’t have proof of what product really contains.